ADesprets/TLS/README.md

 ![Understanding a cipher specification](./images/cipher-spec.png)

 ## Key store and Trust store
-So far we have discussed of the protocol, and interactions, but how do store in a secure manner the private keys and public certificates?
+So far we have discussed of the protocol, and interactions, but how do we store in a secure manner the private keys and public certificates?
 Keys need to be protected and stored securely.
 Certificates need to be accessible when used during the SSL/TLS handshake.

 There are several formats for the stores: